timlovescoding/neutral_network/README.md

 A node is connected to another node by a very simple and familiar equation (Y = MX + C).
 In the case of NN, the notations for the equation is **Y = Wx + b**  where  Y = Output, W= Weights, x=Input, b= Bias.
 Value of the node is multiplied by the weight value and then added with the bias value to produce a output value (Y) to be used for the connecting node. **Refer to code: , **

 An issue with just using this equation (Y=Wx+b) is that it is only a linear equation which means that the NN unable to learn non-linear representation.
-NN is appealing in the first place because of the ability to extract information in non-linear patterns and **Tim: add universal approxmiation with non linear here?**.
+NN is appealing in the first place because of the ability to extract information in non-linear patterns by approximating any continuous function with the presence of hidden layers.

-To resolve this issue, we will take the node output value (Y) and put it into an **activation function** which gives us f(Y) for f is the activation function.
+To resolve this issue of needing non-linearity, we will take the node output value (Y) and put it into an **activation function** which gives us f(Y) for f is the activation function.
 There are many activation functions that we can look into but let's put our focus on the Sigmoid and ReLu function as it is most popularly used.

-I found a visualization to aid the explanation, please head to the author's article [HERE](https://towardsdatascience.com/forward-propagation-in-neural-networks-simplified-math-and-code-version-bbcfef6f9250or more information) for more information if needed:
+I found a visualization to aid the explanation, please head to the author's article [HERE](https://towardsdatascience.com/forward-propagation-in-neural-networks-simplified-math-and-code-version-bbcfef6f9250) for more information if needed:

 **add gif**